Stories from the Monterey Summer Symposium on Russia community.

 “MSSR doesn’t just want to educate smart thinkers but also creative doers, and this is where the NTF can help,” he added.

-For Valley, an MSSR alumna-turned-expert, working with fellows is a reminder of the diverse range of interests within the field.
+For Valley, a Monterey Symposium alumna-turned-expert, working with fellows is a reminder of the diverse range of interests within the field.
 She enjoys seeing a fellow who might specialize in Art History, for example, engage with new-to-them content in a “competent, eager, and willing” manner.

 “It’s always interesting to see these different corners of Russian Studies coming together,” she said.

-Both experts also appreciate the knowledge that MSSR participants bring to the negotiating table.
+Both experts also appreciate the knowledge that Monterey Symposium participants bring to the negotiating table.
 “We as instructors also learn from the fellows,” said Bell.
 Fellows have advanced language skills and often deep cultural knowledge and experience in the region.

 “MSSR has really been able to identify and educate some of the thought leaders in U.S.-Russia relations of the new generation, especially women,” said Bell.
 “I’m thinking here about Jade McGlynn, Hanna Notte, Taylor Valley, for example - all MSSR fellows who went on to have amazing careers in the field.”